 Australian Boxherd

 This is a very active breed with intense exercise requirements.
 As with many Australian Shepherd mixes, a prospective owner should consider these physical demands before adopting an Australian Boxherd.
 Without proper stimulation, this clever breed is likely to get into all kinds of trouble, including destructive behaviors.
-They are best suited in a rural or suburban house with room to roam and explore.
+They are happiest in a rural or suburban house with room to roam and explore.

 Box Heeler